 The Firm provides a full suite of communication documents.
 Customers can access information and support via the operations contact centre and through the website, and via the webchat functionality in some scenarios.
-In addition to signposting to advisers and Pension Wise, customers are given the option of a referral to HUB Financial solutions for support in accessing the retirement options not offered direct to customers.
+Some customers can also access their plan information online via the firm's portal.
+In addition to signposting to advisers and Pension Wise, customers are given the option of a referral to HUB Financial Solutions Limited for support in accessing the retirement options not offered direct to customers.

 The GAA found the communications were clear and engaging, with clearly signposted places for support with decision making, including Pension Wise.
-Reviews were made of key communications to ensure they remain appropriate and summary table produced with date last reviewed and changes made since last review.
+Reviews were made of key communications to ensure they remain appropriate, and summary table produced with date last reviewed and changes made since last review.

-The Firm has demonstrated to the GAA its commitment to continually review their communication processes and introduce improvements over time, including annual statements, information on pension scams, signposting to costs and charges illustration, switch forms, wake-up letters, reminders of retirement date, and revised call scripts tailoring the message to the customer.
+The Firm has demonstrated to the GAA its commitment to continually review their communication processes and introduce improvements over time, including annual statements, information on pension scams, signposting to costs and charges illustrations, switch forms, wake-up letters, reminders of retirement date, and revised call scripts tailoring the message to the customer.
 The Firm has continued to invest in Customer Service training relating to vulnerable customers.

-The Firm' has responded to GAA observation for further improvement in retirement support tools, advice and guidance for annuity services and retirement and planning calculators.
-The Firm has provided additional support for customer circumstances by giving better prominence to with-profits wording; created an indicative tax calculator to assist customers in deciding whether to take a full lump sum or series of partials, updated call scripts with Stronger Nudge to tailor message to customers and publishing magazine articles on basic principles of investing for customers.
+The Firm has provided additional support for customer circumstances by giving better prominence to with-profits wording; using HUB Financial Solutions' indicative tax calculator to assist customers in deciding whether to take a full lump sum or series of partials, autonomised call handlers to have conversations with customers that are tailored to their circumstances and publishing magazine articles on basic principles of investing for customers.

-The Firm has added customer education content on investing, risk and diversification to their website, has promoted their retirement support in the HUB Financial Solutions, has had monthly service meetings to review the service levels for Retirement Support (HUB Financial Solutions), and most actions/functionalities have become available online or through telephone/email.
+The Firm has added customer education content on investing, risk and diversification to their website, has had monthly service meetings to review the service levels for the services supplied by HUB Financial Solutions.
+The firm's portal provides personalised information and specific online functionality for some customers, with full support for all customers being provided by telephone/email.